Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-His staff is the de facto symbol of paramedic forces.
-Many temples of Asclepius were also located throughout Ancient Greece.
-These most famous of these at Epidaurus is today, one of the most visited archeological sites in Greece.
+His staff is the de facto symbol of modern paramedic forces.
+Historically, many temples of Asclepius were also established across Ancient Greece.
+The most famous of these at Epidaurus is today, one of the most visited and important archeological sites in Greece.

 Within Greek mythology, Asclepius was born in Epidaurus, the child of Apollo and a Thessalian princess named Coronis.
 Taught the art of medicine by the legendary Centaur Chiron, Asclepius eventually became so skilled with healing, he could even resurrect the dead.

-Regrettably, doing so infuriated Hades, the Lord of the Greek Underworld, and on Hades’ complaint, Zeus struck Asclepius dead with a lightning bolt.
+Sadly, doing so infuriated Hades, the Lord of the Greek Underworld, and on Hades’ complaint, Zeus struck Asclepius dead with a lightning bolt.
 The deceased physician was then placed among the stars as the constellation Ophiuchus by Zeus.
 Later, Zeus also resurrected Asclepius and made him one of the Greek gods of healing.

 More commonly referred to in East Asian countries as the “Medicine Buddha,” Bhaisajyaguru is the Buddha of Healing and Medicine in Mahayana Buddhism.
-One of the “three precious Buddhas” of East Asian Mahayana Buddhism, statues of him are common throughout Buddhist temples in East and Southeast Asia.
-Most of these depict him as seated and serenely holding a medicinal bowl.
+One of the “three precious Buddhas” of East Asian Mahayana Buddhism, statues of him are also common throughout Buddhist temples in East and Southeast Asia.
+Most depict him as seated and serenely holding a medicinal bowl.

-Ironically, the Medicine Buddha Sutra does not describe Bhaisajyaguru as a god of healing.
+Ironically, the Medicine Buddha Sutra itself does not describe Bhaisajyaguru as a god of healing.
 While alleviation from illnesses is mentioned in this ancient text, the Medicine Buddha is described as capable of “curing” the sickness of the world through his teachings.
 He was not described as a miraculous healer of diseases.

 Like other mother goddesses from ancient faiths, the Egyptian goddess Isis is associated with many things.
 Some examples of which include fertility, marriage, the afterlife, and of course, healing.